+Commented [A1]: Preventing pollution should be the top priority.

+Commented [A2]: Surely, in light of the 2030 agenda, this should be a sustainable economy.

+Commented [A3]: It has yet to be scientifically demonstrated that these applications are a source of human health effects due to endocrine disrupting-related activity.
-Figure i summarizes the impacts on human health and ecosystems as of 2015 air pollution

-- •6.5 million people die annually as a result of poor air quality including 4.3 million due to household air pollution - •Lower respiratory infections: 51 million years lost or lived with disability annually due to household or ambient air pollution - •Chronic obstructive pulmonary diseases: 32 million years life lost or lived each year with disability because of household air pollution and workers' exposure freshwater pollution land/soil pollution marine and coastal pollution

-- •58 per cent of diarrheal disease due to lack of access to clean water and sanitation - •57 million years of life lost or lived with disability annually due to poor water, sanitation, hygiene chamicals

-- •Open waste dumps and burning impacts lives, health and livelihoods and affect soil chemistry and nutrition - •Health impacts of chronic exposure to pesticides for men, women and children - •Salinization of land and ground water affects health, especially of pregnant women and infants waste

-- •3.5 billion people depend on oceans for source of food yet oceans are used as waste and waste water dumps - •Close to 500 'dead zones', regions that have too little oxygen to support marine organisms, including commercial species - •Plastics (75% of marine litter) transport persistent bio accumulative and toxic substances to all parts of the world

-- •Over 100,000 die annually from exposure to asbestos - ·Lead in paint affects children's IQ - •Many impacts of chemicals such as endocrine disruptors and developmental neurotoxicants and long-term exposure to pesticides on human health and well-being and biodiversity and ecosystems are still to be fully assessed

-- •50 biggest active dump sites affect the lives of 64 million people, including their health and loss of lives and property when collapses occur; - •2 billion people are without access to solid waste management and 3 billion lack access to controlled waste disposal facilities
+Figure i summarizes the impacts on human health and ecosystems as of 2015 air pollution •6.5 million people die annually as a result of poor air quality including 4.3 million due to household air pollution •Lower respiratory infections: 51 million years lost or lived with disability annually due to household or ambient air pollution •Chronic obstructive pulmonary diseases: 32 million years life lost or lived each year with disability because of household air pollution and workers' exposure findings of ' microplasti action and g publication microplasti primary sou related to m With respec freshwater pollution •58 per cent of diarrheal disease due to lack of access to clean water and sanitation •57 million years of life lost or lived with disability annually due to poor water, sanitation, hygiene "transpor substances "it is impo contain org widespread land/soil pollution Open waste dumps and burning impacts lives, health and livelihoods and affect soil chemistry and nutrition Health impacts of chronic exposure to pesticides for men, women and children Salinization of land and ground water affects health, especially of pregnant women and infants and sedime (Teuten et a And UNEP 2 evidence, it not current many uncer marine and coastal pollution •3.5 billion people depend on oceans for source of food yet oceans are used as waste and waste water dumps •Close to 500 'dead zones', regions that have too little oxygen to support marine organisms, including commercial species •Plastics (75% of marine litter) transport persistent bio accumulative and toxic substances to all parts of the world Instead we et al 2015 tl waste enter managemer microplastic chemicals Over 100,000 die annually from exposure to asbestos Lead in paint affects children's IQ Many impacts of chemicals such as endocrine disruptors and developmental neurotoxicants and long-term exposure to pesticides on human health and well-being and biodiversity and ecosystems are still to be fully assessed Commente the impact of environmen already liste ecosystems scientific ev waste •50 biggest active dump sites affect the lives of 64 million people, including their health and loss of lives and property when collapses occur; •2 billion people are without access to solid waste management and 3 billion lack access to controlled waste disposal facilities

-Figure i: examples of impacts of pollution on human health and well-being and ecosystems 1.2.
+Figure i: examples of impacts of pollution on human health and well-being and ecosystems 12.